henrybourne/henrybourne.github.io/_portfolio/calrec-argo.markdown

 ---

 <div class="post-image"><img src="/assets/images/portfolio/calrec-argo/hero.jpg"></div>
 During my last few years at Calrec, I was tasked with leading design and development of the next generation of large format audio mixers.
-When I moved on, I left the company with detailed designs, specifications, and concepts, for them to execute.
+When I left in 2017, I left the company with detailed concepts, designs, and specifications.

-The new surface was launched in 2022, following closely my original designs.
+The new surface was launched five years later, in 2022, evolving from these fundamental principals.

+My goal when I kicked off the Calrec Assist developments was to create a browser-based UI platform that could be reused across many different products and applications to support a consistent workflow, wherever it was used, and support reuse among the development teams.
+I had large format mixers in mind when I started Assist, so naturally, Argo was centred around this concept.
+This seems to have carried through to the final product.
+The visual style of the UI has been updated considerably since I left, and is arguably improved.

+With the hardware surface for Argo, I envisioned a modular surface where the same components could be reused to construct different product variations.
+Each section of the surface would be completely self contained.
+To create a larger surface, just connect more self-contained sections together.
+This concept remains, although the design, range and potential combinations of panels has evolved since I left.

+I had no involvement with the execution of the physical hardware.
+I was around for initial surface hardware technology concepts, but claim no involvement in the industrial design direction or CMF.

 Much respect as always to the talented R&D team, in executing and delivering this concept to the world.

 Learn more at [calrec.com](https://calrec.com/shop/broadcast-audio-consoles/argo/)

+<p class="post-subtext">The final product images are taken from Calrec's website, and are not representative of the state of the product when my involvement ended.</p>

 <div class="post-image"><img src="/assets/images/portfolio/calrec-argo/surface-top-large.jpg"></div>
 <div class="post-image"><img src="/assets/images/portfolio/calrec-argo/surface-top-small.jpg"></div>